feerposser/docker-env-list-tutorial/readme.md

 The [.env file](https://docs.docker.com/compose/env-file/) is a default method available in `Docker` and `Docker Compose` to start any service with the values inside the `.env`.

 Is very simple to use.
-In the `.env` just write your variables with the following sintax:<br>
+In the `.env` just write your variables one bellow the other with the following sintax:<br>
 `VARIABLE_NAME=VALUE`

 You can see this in the [.env file](./tutorial/.env) inside the tutorial folder.
-Sometimes, depending on the string format, the variables will use some special character(s) that can be interpreted by the shell as a comment os something.
+Sometimes, depending on the string format, the variables will use some special character(s) that can be interpreted by the shell as a comment or something.
 In this case you can use [simple quotes to avoid the default behaviour](https://github.com/docker/compose/issues/8607#issuecomment-938235797): `VARNAME='VALUE'`.

 In that way we can define files for being used in dev and production environment and switch between then, also managing which one you want to expose by using [.gitignore](https://git-scm.com/docs/gitignore).

-To start a container loading the file, just type the command bellow inside the tutorial folder:
+To start a container loading a file, just type the command bellow inside the tutorial folder:

-`docker run -p 80:5000 --name tutorial --env-file .env tutorial`
+`docker run -p 80:5000 --name tutorial --env-file .env docker-tutorial-image`

-The only news here is the `--env-file` flag, which is used to define the file that will be used to load the enrivonment variables to the container.
+The only news here is the `--env-file` flag, which is used to define the path to the file that will be used to load the enrivonment variables to the container.

 Now, if you open the `http://localhost` address: